Application Deadline: March 1*

 - B.F.A.
 Design (509954)

-- Within SlideRoom, all applicants must submit a short answer to a design-related prompt.
+- Within SlideRoom, all applicants must submit responses to two Design Short Essays questions and the Design Prompt Response.
 This is in addition to the required two essays on the ApplyTexas application.

 - Track the status of your application materials.
-After you submit your university application, you’ll receive an email that includes your UT EID (university digital identification), allowing you to access the MyStatus website at admissions.utexas.edu/mystatus
+After you submit your university application, you’ll receive an email that includes your UT EID, allowing you to access the MyStatus website.

 Your portfolio is an opportunity to show us your ideas, creativity, technical skills and what makes you unique.
-Submit 12 of your best works in any medium or discipline.
-These should be projects that you have made yourself using the tools of art, design or engineering.
-Portfolio projects can certainly be created with software tools, but at least four submissions should be made by hand (not software-supported in any way).
-These hand-made submissions should include at least two observational drawings.
+Submit 5-8 projects or works in any medium or discipline.
+These should be projects that you have made yourself using the tools of art, design, engineering or another way of working.
+Additionally, please keep in mind there are two Design Short Essay questions and one Design Prompt Response required in this portfolio application.
+A few guidelines:

-- Upload your media and include written descriptions for each project.
+- Upload your 5-8 pieces of media and include written descriptions for each project.

 - Check your MyStatus page.
-Portfolios should display as received within five business days.
+Portfolios should display as received within 5 business days.

 Want feedback on your portfolio before submitting it?
 Attend a portfolio review.

 Faculty provide prospective undergraduates feedback on the work they’re considering submitting in their admission portfolio.
-These events are held on-campus in the Art building and also provide students an opportunity to tour the department, sit in on student panels and interact directly with faculty, current students and staff.
+These events are held on-campus in the Art building and also provide students an opportunity to tour facilities, sit in on student panels and interact directly with faculty, current students and staff.

 What makes a portfolio outstanding?